smiller3033/UML-FSAE-Suspension-Model/README.md

 suspension model for UML FSAE car

 # Branch-Description
-- this is the intial test of the model
+- This is the sim to validate the control arm lengths
-- the wheel pivots freely because the steering system was disconnected
-- this was used to test the correct mating patterns in Solidworks to import into MATLAB
-- currently the test platform is broken
-- error with a solver block configuration
+- Model heavily borrows from the tutorial model provided by Mathworks
+- Changes have been made to the overall geometry to more closely match the car